MiguelFirmino/Pathfinding-Visualizer/README.md

 ## 🚧 Work in progress! 🚧

-As of now(September 7, 2023), this project is being actively worked on, it's expected to see further implementations, bug fixes and improvements.

 🚩 Done: 🚩
 - [x] implemented Dijkstra, A* and Depth First Search.
 - [x] implemented dynamic map controlling.